rupa/twilio-super-sim/README.md

 What they Wanted
 ================

-I gathered all the stuff they were asking.
-My responses were increasingly strident variants of the honest truth:

-* its for personal use
-* there's no app, company, idea, website, or money
-* im just a guy that likes to play with computers
-* i might use SMS, it would only be to friends and family
+I gathered all the stuff they asked for across all of the emails, because I think it speaks for itself.
+This is from purchasing a single $3 SIM, while it was in the mail, didn't even get to activate it.

 ### unsolicited email #1